-Under Joint Rule 353 as adopted by the 131st Legislature, neither a legislative nor a non-legislative study may introduce legislation but may include proposed legislation in its report to the Legislature.
-Under that rule, upon receipt of a report submitted by a study, a joint standing committee may introduce a bill on matters relating to the study, e.g., the legislation proposed by the study.
+Under Joint Rule 353 as adopted by the 132nd Legislature, a legislative or a non-legislative study may not directly introduce legislation but may include proposed legislation in its report to the Legislature.
+Under that rule, upon receipt of a report submitted by a study, a joint standing committee may introduce a bill on matters relating to the study, e.g., the legislation proposed in the study report.